standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ### Intended Audience

 The CIMPL Tooling Reference is targeted to people doing model development using CIMPL and producing FHIR Implementation Guides.
-Familiarity with FHIR is helpful as the tutorial references FHIR artifacts (such as Resources, Elements, etc.)
+Familiarity with FHIR is helpful as the tutorial references FHIR artifacts (such as resources, elements, etc.)

 ### Prerequisite